mwvgroup/pwv_kpno/rst_source/examples/correcting_spectra.rst

     >>> transmission = pwv_atm.trans_for_date(obsv_date, 1.5, bins)

-We then interpolate the binned transmission for the observed wavelengths and use the ``scipy`` package to smooth the transmission function with a gaussian kernel.
+We then interpolate the binned transmission for the observed wavelengths and use the ``scipy`` package to smooth the transmission function with a Gaussian kernel.
 Here we assume the wavelengths are stored in the array ``observed_wavelength_array``.